 Separating analog and digital circuits creates another issue, though, a floating ground.
 Your analog and digital chips all need to be referenced to the same ground in order to operate properly.
 If you connect your separate analog and digital ground planes wherever you want you can create ground loops.
-Large ground loops will act like antennae and radiate EMI to other parts of your board, and possibly out of your device.
+Large ground loops will act like antennae and radiate EMI to other of your board, and possibly out of your device.
 A star grounding for analog and digital connectors allows you bring both your analog and digital circuits together at a single point.
 This reduces the possibility of ground loops and EMI radiation.

 All ground connections should terminate at your star ground.

 A lot of people have tried to describe love and failed.
 I’m not that bold so I’ll just outline star grounds.
 A star ground is a single point that connects analog and digital grounding planes so as to eliminate ground loops.
 It doesn’t necessarily have to be in the shape of a star, but the idea is that each connection is made at a single central point.